 Depending on the type and severity of their primary conditions and which areas of the body are affected, individuals with cerebral palsy may or may not experience these associated conditions.

 - Respiratory complications.
 Difficulties controlling the muscles that make up the mouth and upper body can make it very challenging to breathe and cough.

 - Speech impairments.
-Dysarthria is when someone has difficulty controlling the muscles necessary to speak.
-The weak tongue, lip, and diaphragm control can result in slurred or delayed speech.
-In severe cases of CP, the individual may even be non-verbal.
-Just because someone cannot speak, does not mean that they can’t understand what you’re saying.
+Dysarthria describes difficulty controlling the muscles necessary to speak.
+Poor control over the tongue, lips, and diaphragm can result in slurred or delayed speech.
+In severe cases of CP, individuals can be non-verbal.

 - Hip dislocation.
 This is caused by severe spasticity in the hip adductor and hip flexor muscles.